COVID-19 Vaccine Information

 Full protection from the vaccine occurs about two weeks after receiving your final shot.
 Even after vaccination, UNCSA will still require faculty, staff and students to follow our Community Health Standards.

-In order to have an accurate representation of vaccination status on campus, we need you to please complete the Voluntary COVID-19 Vaccination Reporting Form if you have received a vaccination.
+In order to have an accurate representation of vaccination status on campus, we need you to please complete the Voluntary COVID-19 Vaccination Reporting Form if you have received a vaccination or a booster.
 Proof of vaccination is an uploaded image or other digital version of your CDC vaccination card.
 Note: Intentionally misrepresenting vaccination status may be a violation of employment.

 UNCSA employees, faculty and students are eligible to receive a COVID-19 vaccine now.
-The Pfizer vaccine is approved for ages 12 and older.
-The Moderna and Johnson & Johnson vaccine is approved for ages 18 and older.
+The Pfizer vaccine is approved for ages 5 and older.
+The Moderna and Johnson & Johnson vaccine are approved for ages 18 and older.
 Find a vaccine location.

 Find local vaccine providers near you

-Appointments are for vaccinations, some providers allow limited walk-ins.
+Appointments for vaccinations, some providers allow limited walk-ins.
 Area vaccine providers are:

 - The N.C.
 Department of Health and Human Services’ Find a Vaccine Location;